-Jeffers Engelhardt received his bachelor of music in piano from Oberlin Conservatory in1998 and a masters and Ph.D. in Ethnomusicology, University of Chicago (2005).
-Jeffers is associate professor of ethnomusicology at Amherst College, where he teaches courses in ethnomusicology and the anthropology of music; community-based ethnography; music and religion; global popular musics; music, human rights, and cultural rights; musicianship; and the analysis of world musics.
+Jeffers Engelhardt received his bachelor of music in piano from Oberlin Conservatory in1998 and a masters and Ph.D. in Ethnomusicology from the University of Chicago in 2005.
+Jeffers, associate professor of ethnomusicology, he teaches courses in ethnomusicology and the anthropology of music; community-based ethnography; music and religion; global popular musics; music, human rights, and cultural rights; musicianship; and the analysis of world musics.
 Jeffers’s research deals broadly with music, religion, European identity, and media.
 He is the author of Singing the Right Way: Orthodox Christians and Secular Enchantment in Estonia (Oxford, 2014) and an edited volume Resounding Transcendence: Transitions in Music, Religion, and Ritual (Oxford, 2015).

-Jason Robinson, assistant professor of music, received his PhD from the University of California, San Diego in 2005.
+Jason Robinson, assistant professor of music, received his Ph.D. from the University of California, San Diego in 2005.
 Active as both scholar and composer-improviser (saxophones, flutes, electronics), his primary research interests include the intersection of improvisation and composition, African American and African diasporic musics, and interactive music technologies.
 He has published articles and book chapters about the jazz avant-garde, the globalization of Jamaican music, and telematic music, and is working on a book manuscript titled (Re)Sounding the African Diaspora: Jazz, Improvisation, and Musical Transnationalisms, which investigates the role of improvisation in collaborations involving African American musicians and musicians of the African continent.
-Along with many collaborative projects, Professor Robinson leads his acclaimed nine-piece Janus Ensemble, a modern jazz group dedicated to performing and recording his music and comprised of leading figures in the creative and experimental music scenes of New York.
+Along with many collaborative projects, Jason leads his acclaimed nine-piece Janus Ensemble, a modern jazz group dedicated to performing and recording his music and comprised of leading figures in the creative and experimental music scenes of New York.

-The music of Eric Sawyer receives frequent performances on both coasts, including at New York’s Weill and Merkin concert halls and at Tanglewood, as well as in England, France, and Germany.
+The music of Eric Sawyer receives frequent performances on both coasts, including at New York’s Weill and Merkin concert halls and at Tanglewood, as well as in England, France and Germany.
 Many of his larger works connect to American historical subjects.
 Sawyer’s first opera Our American Cousin was premiered in 2008 by the Boston Modern Orchestra Project and released on the BMOP/sound label.
 A second opera, The Garden of Martyrs, received its premiere from the Springfield Symphony in September 2013.
 Selections from a new opera, The Scarlet Professor, will be performed in 2015.
 Other recent works including Fantasy Concerto: Concord Conversations, composed for the piano trio Triple Helix and the Concord Orchestra.
-A chamber collection String Works and the cantata The Humble Heart are available on CD from Albany Records.
-Mr. Sawyer has received the Joseph Bearns Prize, awards from the Tanglewood Music Center and the American Academy of Arts and Letters.
-He is on the music faculty at Amherst College.
+A chamber collection String Works and the cantata The Humble Heart are available on CD from Albany Records.Eric has received the Joseph Bearns Prize, awards from the Tanglewood Music Center and the American Academy of Arts and Letters.

-Mollie Stone currently serves as director of world music at Chicago Children’s Choir (CCC), as well as director of the Hyde Park Neighborhood Choir Presto Ensemble.
+Mollie Stone '01 currently serves as director of world music at Chicago Children’s Choir (CCC), as well as director of the Hyde Park Neighborhood Choir Presto Ensemble.
 She is also the assistant director of choral activities at University of Chicago, a teacher for Village Harmony, and co-director/founder of both the Brooklyn World Music Chorus, and the Chicago World Music Chorus.

-In 2001, Ms. Stone received a grant from the Henry J. Kaiser Family Foundation to produce a DVD (Vela Vela) that helps American choral directors learn and teach black South African choral music in the oral tradition.
+In 2001, Mollie received a grant from the Henry J. Kaiser Family Foundation to produce a DVD (Vela Vela) that helps American choral directors learn and teach black South African choral music in the oral tradition.
 Since then, she worked with Patty Cuyler and CCC to produce a new series of teaching DVDs on Georgian, South African and Bulgarian music as part of a series called "Raising the Bar."
 In 2006, she received another generous grant from the Henry J. Kaiser Family Foundation to return to South Africa to study how South Africans are using choral music in the struggle against HIV.
 Mollie currently lectures and gives workshops on black South African choral music across the United States and Europe.

-Ms. Stone has studied and taught with the organization Village Harmony in the Republic of Georgia, Corsica, South Africa, England and across the United States.
+She has studied and taught with the organization Village Harmony in the Republic of Georgia, Corsica, South Africa, England and across the United States.
 In 2011, she spent ten weeks touring across Europe, performing and giving workshops with the ensemble Northern Harmony in Corsica, France, Switzerland, Germany, England and Wales.